Examples

 gimp-drawable-brightness-contrast

-in the procedure browser. - Adjust the options as desired.
+in the action browser. - Adjust the options as desired.

 - Select